modus-continens/fse22-artifact/README.md

 The following command will have side effects, read [this](#side-effects) first.

-1. Assuming the [requirements](./REQUIREMENTS) are met and you're in the artifact repo's main directory, run the script with `./run.sh`.
+1. Assuming the [requirements](./REQUIREMENTS) are met, and you're in the artifact repo's main directory, run the script with `./run.sh`.
 This will set up Docker in Docker and execute an interactive script.
 2. The main results are the build times for building OpenJDK images, and the other Docker Hub images.
 First, select `OpenJDK - Build Images`, and enter `n = 10` runs.
 This may take about 2-3 hours.